-4-H Youth Development programs and activities must be supervised by an adult, 18 years of age or older, who has completed the Youth Protection program and is currently an enrolled 4-H volunteer leader.
+4-H Youth Development programs and activities must be supervised by an adult, 18 years of age or older, who has completed the VIP training and is currently an enrolled 4-H volunteer leader.
 The primary purpose of this process is to ensure the safety and well-being of all participants (i.e., youth, their parents and families, salaried and volunteer staff.)
 Refer to the Wisconsin 4-H Youth Development Policies for the complete Youth Protection policies.

-b.
-Background records check for arrest and conviction records through the approved channel
+- Background records check for arrest and conviction records through the approved channel.

-d.
-Completion of the Volunteer Behavior Expectations Form (may be combined with the 4-H enrollment form)
+- Completion of the Volunteer Behavior Expectations Form. (may be combined with the 4-H enrollment form)

 Note: A background records check for arrest and conviction records will be completed every four years for continuing 4-H volunteer leaders.